-The best surprise of my trip to Taiwan so far has been meeting up with a (Caucasian) friend from college who recently married a Taiwanese guy and is now living in Taiwan.
-We haven’t kept in touch since college, so I had no idea how wonderful reconnecting with her would be!
+The best surprise of my trip to Taiwan so far has been meeting up with an old friend from college who recently married a Taiwanese guy and has settled down here.

-On New Year’s Day, my friend Kelly, her husband, another friend from college, and I ended up sitting and talking in a restaurant for SEVEN HOURS STRAIGHT!
+New Year’s Day, the four of us (my friend, her husband, another college friend, and I) talked in a restaurant for SEVEN HOURS STRAIGHT!
 That’s definitely a personal record.
 Long after our food had been eaten and our table cleared, we sipped green tea from our dainty tea cups, chatting in the empty restaurant until a waiter finally kicked us out around 9pm.
 Then we went out to find more food.

-I used to have this fear that I was going to end up settling down in “white surburbia.”
+I used to fear that I would end up living in “white surburbia.”

 It had to be about something more.

 This past year, as I was trying to figure out what to do with my life, I felt desperate to find a deeper purpose than becoming financially independent or meeting someone I wanted to marry.
-Various ideas crossed my mind (like moving into inner city Baltimore and getting involved in something gritty and important), but I longed to feel called to something.
+Various ideas crossed my mind (like moving into inner city Baltimore and getting involved in something gritty and important), but I longed to feel called instead of just throwing stuff against a wall to see what stuck.
 Books I read about “calling” essentially told me that I should use my common sense, leaving me with the sense that my desire for a personal communication from God about my future was unreasonable.

 Now all that has changed.

-So I may be sacrificing a lot in deciding to stay here.
+So I may be sacrificing a lot in deciding to stay in Asia.

-I may be sacrificing nearness to my family, career connections back home, and the comforts of living in a culture in which you emphatically belong.
+I may be sacrificing nearness to my family, career connections back home, and the comforts of belonging.
 I may be sacrificing being understood by those I love most.
 But I no longer fear ending up comfortable and complacent.
 I no longer feel like I have to make a calling for myself.
 I know I am right where I am supposed to be.